farkkilab/geomx-processing/README.md

     * vst (variance stabilising transformation) on deseq2 normalised data
     * UMAP and t-SNE projections on all types of normalisation
 4. Batch effect correction
-    * PVCA variation assessment on deseq2 normalised data to find variables responsible for batch effect
+    * PVCA variance assessment on deseq2 normalised data to find variables responsible for batch effect
     * batch effect correction with limma
     * batch effect correction with harmony
     * PVCA on batch-effect corrected data to assess the correction results